 990-13 Channelizing Devices.

 990-13.1 General: Provide channelizing devices in accordance with the MUTCD and the dimensions shown in the Standard Plans.

+990-13.1.1 Striping Width: Provide 4 inch stripes for type I barricades, type II barricades, direction indicator barricades, and vertical panels.

 990-13.2 Product Application: Manufacturers seeking inclusion of channelizing devices on the APL shall submit the following: